Battle Rope Muscles Worked (Arms, Back, Shoulders) & Hidden Benefit

 The forearm is the area between the hands and the elbow.
 There are 5 muscles under the side of the forearm and 5 on the top.

 These muscles in the forearm are responsible for twisting the arm up and down and side to side.
-It is interesting to note that the forearms can be a tough muscle to grow and they actually make the list of one of the hardest muscles to grow.
+Interestingly, the forearms can be challenging to develop, earning them a spot on the list of the hardest muscles to grow.

 These muscles are activated through a variety of wrist motions while using the battle ropes.